Connector status. 80 connector types are registered, but only

 Step 3: Build a Pipeline with Transforms

-customers/daily/prefix in S3 - Filters out rows where
+customers/daily/prefix in S3 - Filters to rows where

 email_addresstoemailto match the schema field name - Masks the